 This means a few things.
 (1) The school year is coming to a close.
 YES.
 (2) Outdoor party season is imminent.
 Double YES.
 (3) I’m gonna need a portable, go-to, potluck party food at-the-ready.

-Enter this broccoli and asparagus pasta salad to save the day.
+Enter this broccoli pasta salad to save the day.
 Because when you’re as much of a train wreck as I am these days, ain’t nothing easier than pasta salad.

 This isn’t your mama’s pasta salad.
 As much as I love the Italian dressing-doused slippery noodle variety, sometimes a girl just needs her veggies.
-This broccoli and asparagus pasta salad is a healthier, seasonal spin-off of the classic recipe and pretty much perfect for this weekend’s upcoming Memorial Day festivities.
+This broccoli pasta salad with asparagus and cherries is a healthy, seasonal spin-off of the classic and pretty much perfect for this weekend’s upcoming Memorial Day festivities.
 Have pasta salad, will travel.

 Pin it now!
-Click here to add this Asparagus Pasta Salad to Pinterest.
+Click here to add this Broccoli Pasta Salad to your recipes board Pinterest.

 I managed to make this in less than 30 minutes with the aid of my beloved and trusty mandoline slicer.
 I’ve had this guy for close to 10 years and use it constantly.
 With vegetable season coming on strong and fast, you won’t regret the relatively small investment.